CenturyLinkCloud/PublicKB/Cloud Application Manager/Administering Your Organization/provider-access.md

 ### Contacting Cloud Application Manager Support

-Customers can contact the CenturyLink Global Operations Support center (support desk) directly for getting help with Cloud Application Manager as well as any other supported product that they’ve subscribed to.
+Customers can contact the Lumen Global Operations Support center (support desk) directly for getting help with Cloud Application Manager as well as any other supported product that they’ve subscribed to.
 Below are three ways to get help.

 **Contact:**